CocoScrappy/JobDash/README.md

 Technologies Used

-Jobdash will be built on a React, Python, Django, MySql stack, with hosting done on PythonAnywhere and Database hosting on Azure.
+Jobdash will be built on a React, Python, Django, MySql stack, with hosting done on Heroku and Database hosting on Azure.